GiorgiTsukhishvili/Book-Store-Api/README.md

 - Users can browse and search for books
 - Users can add books to their favorites
 - Users can leave reviews for books
-- Organize books by categories
+- Organize books by genres

 ## Installation